Attention-based multi-task learning for speech-enhancement and speaker-identification in multi-speaker dialogue scenario: The proposed approach

 \section{The proposed approach}

-In this section, the block diagram of the ATM is depicted in Fig. \ref{fig:overall}.
-According to the figure, the proposed ATM that utilizes MTL to present the representative feature is composed of SE, SI and AttNet modules.
-The system input is a noisy LPS $\mathbf{Y}$, while the outputs are enhanced LPS in SE and speaker identity vector in SI.
-Meanwhile, two different ATM architectures are implemented and introduced in the following two sub-sections.
+Figure \ref{fig:overall} shows the block diagram of the proposed ATM system.
+From the figure, the input to the ATM system is a noisy LPS feature, $\mathbf{Y}$, while the outputs have enhanced LPS feature in SE and speaker identity vector in SI.
+Between SE and SI tasks, an AttNet is employed to reshape the feature size from SI and extract more compact speaker cues for SE.
+Based on the ways of incorporating attention mechanism, two ATM architectures have been proposed, namely ATM$_{bef}$ and ATM$_{ide}$, which are detailed in the following two sub-sections.